-We speak with hundreds of ML enterprise ML teams every year.
-And we’ve observed a typical pattern for the adoption of ML in the enterprise.
+We speak with hundreds of enterprise machine learning teams every year.
+And we’ve observed a typical pattern for the adoption of machine learning in the enterprise.
 Not every organization follows the exact same steps, but we’ve seen the pattern validated enough times that it certainly feels like a common adoption journey.
-This blog aims to document that journey to help organizations better understand where they are, and what the next steps in their evolution may look like.
+This blog post aims to document that journey to help organizations better understand where they are and what the next steps in their evolution may look like.

-The aspirational objective is to rapidly build and deploy Real-Time Machine Learning models at scale: hundreds of models serving high volume requests or QPS with low-latency prediction.
-Real-Time ML is characterized by the following attributes:
+The aspirational objective is to rapidly build and deploy real-time machine learning (ML) models at scale; i.e., hundreds of models serving high volume requests or QPS with low-latency prediction.
+Real-time ML is characterized by the following attributes:

 - Powers mission-critical applications: Models aren’t just used to generate batch predictions for human-in-the-loop decisions (such as sales forecast or churn reports), but are integrated with mission-critical applications.
 For example, they may be used to support customer-facing real-time pricing or product recommendations, or to automate critical business processes like fraud detection.